LOADING ...

 In air I'm inhaling?

-Am I mixed up too much, am I up too hard?
+Am I up too much, am I mixed up too hard?

 Why am I walking, am I running?